 First, we plot where we are, then we set up our waypoints to navigate out of the area, along a course considering our weather details and points for entrance to our destination.
 Once that’s done we set the waypoints up on our boat plotters.
 Our boat plotters also use Navionics software.

 Our plotters are 12 years old so we actually rely on our iPad more when we’re close inland as the details are better.
 When we’re out at sea we mainly rely on the boat plotters.

 Passage Planning Step 6 – Consider safe refuges

-After almost three years of full time cruising I’d say that 20% of the time we’ve had to abandon our plan.
+After almost six years of full-time cruising, I’d say that 20% of the time we’ve had to abandon our plan.

-And just recently, we planned on sailing to Charleston, South Carolina but had to divert to Wilmington, North Carolina because the wind, waves and Gulf Stream forced us north.
-Check out Sailing The Atlantic Ocean, the video and Sailing in Rough Seas (article & video) for that full story
+When we planned to sail from Bermuda to Charleston, South Carolina we had to divert to Wilmington, North Carolina because the wind, waves, storms, and Gulf Stream forced us north.
+Check out our Sailing Bermuda to USA videos and articles to see just how passage planning can go very wrong.

 Passage Planning Step 7 – Prepare to leave